majaljubas123/portfolio/README.md

   * Bug #2.
 [No restrictions of unsucessful login attemps for more than five times](https://docs.google.com/spreadsheets/d/1-N1bfgKbfBSjunNpkAq853R8394ueWEx9sHFP84H4Bw/edit#gid=781544473)
   * Bug #3.
 [No email was sent with the proper details on resetting the password](https://docs.google.com/spreadsheets/d/1-N1bfgKbfBSjunNpkAq853R8394ueWEx9sHFP84H4Bw/edit#gid=685045445)

+## Books I have read
+__"Foundations of Software Testing, ISTQB Certification"__ Dorothy Graham, Erik van Veenendaal, Isabel Evans, Rex Black - 1st Edition
+An excellent book for a very beginners.
+It explains the general goals and basic techniques in software testing.